skr1/XpressO/README.md

             ├── slide_2.pt
             └── ...
 ```
+feature.txt is the log file generated after the command is run.
 ## Classification

 The classification part of this project involves creating datasets for low-expression, and high-expression genes, and we leverage FPKM gene expression tables for creating relevant datasets.
 To proceed with this, we run the commands below.